-In 2022, we engaged third-party services to assess a broader scope of business-critical risk data on suppliers to our owned and controlled entities, including: incidents of reported regulatory non-compliance; adverse media; sanctions data and politically exposed persons.
-This enhanced level of assurance was extended to 473 suppliers, where the values of goods and services supplied to Centamin exceeded US\$20,000 in 2022.
+In 2023, we engaged third-party services to assess a broader scope of business-critical risk data on suppliers to our owned and controlled entities, including: incidents of reported regulatory non-compliance; adverse media; sanctions data and politically exposed persons.
+This enhanced level of assurance was extended to 389 suppliers, that met one or more of the following criteria: (i) the commercial value of services exceeded US\$20,000 in 2023; (ii) newly onboarded in 2023; or (iii) previously identified as 'high-risk'.